makersacademy/news-summary-challenge/APPROACH.md

 - As i was using node to test my objects, the export default syntax does not work with node
 - There is a conflict here which i need to resolve: either a way of working with exports for both front end and back end or do my tests in the front end

+## Created route on api for calling Aylien summarizer

+- this route receives a get request from the front end with a URL
+- the api uses the url to send a request to Aylien
+- the response is then sent back to the frontend api.mjs file, which will call a helper method to build the page that will be displayed on the summary page
+- there is a listener on app.js for changes to hashchange which will call the router when #summary/id page shows app and will render the summary page

 ## Next

+- change tests to work in the browser
-- test the api
+- test the 2 requests sent to my endpoints
+  - getArticles
+  - createSummary
-- update test for article as I've added new fields
+- update test for article object as I've added new fields
 - test my helper methods
-- check objects methods as I am not using them....
+- check objects methods as I am not using them....??
-- add a summary button to link to #articlePage
-  - this will send a request to aylien - which will be a link
-  - the request response will update the articleSummary page